 - 1 cup toffee bits like Skor or Heath

 - 1 teaspoon sea salt for tops of cookies

-- Using a hand or stand mixer, cream together butter, brown sugar and granulated sugar for about 2 minutes.
+- Using a hand or stand mixer, cream together butter, brown sugar and granulated sugar for about 2-3 minutes until light and fluffy.
 Add eggs and vanilla and mix until combined.